anttiharju/actions/run-shellcheck/README.md

  run-shellcheck/testdata/binpython3:       a /bin/python3 script text executable, ASCII text
 ```

-The differences are bit easier to see when the highlighted bits are put together
+The differences are easier to see when the highlighted portions are cuddled

 ```diff
 -run-shellcheck/testdata/binsh:            POSIX shell script text executable, ASCII text